A new Wellness and Recreation Center will be centrally located on campus, proposed to replace the O’Hara Garage and LRDC building.

 Members from the Pitt community are currently serving on advisory feedback panels for the Wellness and Recreation Center, including graduate and undergraduate students, faculty and staff, which will shape future programming opportunities.

 The project encompasses multiple phases.
-First, enabling infrastructure improvements are slated to begin in late November.
+First, enabling infrastructure improvements started in 2020 and will wrap up in July 2021.
 During this phase:

-- Stairs to the east of Eberly Hall will be closed from Eberly Hall to University Drive A. Pedestrians will be able to access Eberly Hall from Parkman Avenue.
+- Stairs to the east of Eberly Hall were closed from Eberly Hall to University Drive A. Pedestrians are able to access Eberly Hall from Parkman Avenue.

-- A portion of University Drive A is slated to be closed for enabling project work.
+- A portion of University Drive A is closed for enabling project work.

-Additional progress and updates on infrastructure improvements will occur after winter break.
+Additional progress and updates on infrastructure improvements will occur through the fall.